-150 hours of burn time.
+Each candle gets about 150 hours of burn time.
 An immense range of great scents available.
 Relaxing lemon citrus and lavender fragrance combination is our pick, but there are hundreds of others.
-Premium clean burning wax and wick.
+Premium clean-burning wax and wick.

 The best jar candle available is also a bit expensive.

+Lulu Candles are a fantastic gift idea.
 Affordable.
 Long-lasting burn time.
-Exclusively made with soy wax, so these are vegan.
+Exclusively made with soy wax, so these candles are vegan.
 Creative, yet appealing variety of scents.
-Bold combination of pineapple and evergreen pine.
+For example, a bold combination of pineapple and evergreen pine.

 All Lulu Candle jars look the same.

-2 wicks per candle.
+Each candle has two wicks for an even burn.
 140 hours of burn time.
-Bold maple syrup scent, but there are others to choose from.
-Jar lid seals in fragrance.
-Huge collection of options.
+This candle has a bold maple syrup scent, but there is a huge collection of others to choose from.
+Jar lid seals in the fragrance.
 Clean burning.
 Made in the USA.

 A fairly pricy jar candle.

 13 oz. of soy and paraffin wax.
-Delicious assortment of scents, mostly centered around desserts.
-100 hours of burn time.
-No wax buildup.
-Many scents available in all sorts of fun names.
+Delicious assortment of scents, mostly centered around desserts, all with fun names.
+Each candle has 100 hours of burn time.
+There is no wax build up thanks to the soy blend the company uses.

 More subdued scents than the loud names imply.